-Chiclayo wasn't the sort of place I really expected to like: with quarter of a million people, backstreets smelling strongly of urine and a constant sound of beeping taxi horns, it's not at first glance a very appealing city.
-Actually the fact we ended up staying there was mostly a misunderstanding with the buses and the fact that we'd heard of a cheap place to stay, so my expectations were low.
+Chiclayo wasn't the sort of place I'd really expected to like: with quarter of a million people, backstreets smelling strongly of urine and a constant sound of beeping taxi horns, it was not at first glance a very appealing city.
+Actually the fact we ended up staying there at all was mostly a misunderstanding with the buses, so my expectations were low.

-Unusually for a city of it's size, we found Chiclayo to be to be surprisingly friendly.
-Everyone wanted to talk to us and often just out of interest or to practice their English.
+Unusually for a city of it's size, we found Chiclayo to be to be surprisingly welcoming.
+Lots of people wanted to talk to us and often just out of interest or to practice their English.
 Even most of those trying to sell something seemed happy enough with 'no gracias' and a smile.

-To me the market was the beating heart of Chiclayo Even nuns shop here...
+It was Chiclayo's beating heart.
+Even nuns shop here...

 *Raw fish with lime.

 Safety notes: Although Chiclayo is a friendly city it is obviously prudent to take sensible precautions.

 - Be aware of pickpockets in the market and other busy areas.

 - Try to avoid being out and about at night if you can help it, especially in the quieter parts of the city.

 - Leave your valuables locked up in your accommodation.

 - Be careful which taxis you decide to trust.